mattermost/mattermost-plugin-calls/lt/README.md

 ## Requirements

+1. Golang and git installed.
-1. A running Mattermost installation with Calls enabled.
+2. A running Mattermost installation with Calls enabled.
-2. A system admin account with username/password credentials used to automatically created resources (e.g. channels).
+3. A system admin account with username/password credentials used to automatically create resources (e.g. channels).
-3. Mattermost instance should have open signups with no email verification to allow for the test users to join.
+4. Open signups with no email verification to allow for the test users to join.
-4. Mattermost should have at least one open team where users can join without invitation.
+5. At least one open team where users can join without invitation.

 ## How to use